 Toccoa Falls College operates on the semester system.
-The summer term is made up of one eight-week session in May, June, and July.
+The regular fall and spring semesters for residential undergraduate students are fifteen weeks of class plus an additional period for final examinations.
+Winterim is a two-week accelerated term in early January for all new freshmen and transfer students.
+Additional courses are offered during Winterim for other students.
+The summer term is made up of two four-week sessions in May, June, and July.
 Online courses are offered in both semester-long and shorter eight-week sessions within each semester.

-Graduate programs are offered through asynchronous online study, mostly as eight-week sessions according to the schedule for Fall Sessions A and B, and Spring Sessions A and B. Some courses are also offered in an eight-week long summer session.
+Graduate Studies programs are all offered though asynchronous online study, mostly as eight-week sessions according to the schedule for Fall Sessions A and B, and Spring Sessions A and B. Some courses are also offered in an eight-week long Summer session.

-Occasionally, graduate program courses are delivered in a semester-long or summer-long format in order to allow students greater flexibility in completing course requirements.
+Occasionally, graduate program courses are delivered in a semester-long format in order to allow students greater flexibility in completing their studies within a specific timeframe.

-The Master of Arts in Marriage and Family Therapy program requires four courses be taken in a hybrid format with online pre-work, an on-campus residency for 3-days (usually Friday evening to Sunday at noon), and online post-work.
+The Master of Arts in Marriage and Family Therapy program requires four courses be taken in a hybrid format with online pre-work, on-campus residency for 3-5 days (usually weekends), and online post-work.